apache/spark/docs/sql-data-sources-csv.md

   <tr>
     <td><code>maxCharsPerColumn</code></td>
     <td>-1</td>
     <td>Defines the maximum number of characters allowed for any given value being read.
-The default value <code>-1</code> means unlimited length.</td>
+By default, it is -1 meaning unlimited length</td>
     <td>read</td>
   </tr>
   <tr>
     <td><code>mode</code></td>
     <td>PERMISSIVE</td>
     <td>Allows a mode for dealing with corrupt records during parsing.
+It supports the following case-insensitive modes.
 Note that Spark tries to parse only required columns in CSV under column pruning.
 Therefore, corrupt records can be different based on required set of fields.
 This behavior can be controlled by <code>spark.sql.csv.parser.columnPruning.enabled</code> (enabled by default).<br>
     <ul>
       <li><code>PERMISSIVE</code>: when it meets a corrupted record, puts the malformed string into a field configured by <code>columnNameOfCorruptRecord</code>, and sets malformed fields to <code>null</code>.
 To keep corrupt records, an user can set a string type field named <code>columnNameOfCorruptRecord</code> in an user-defined schema.
 If a schema does not have the field, it drops corrupt records during parsing.
 A record with less/more tokens than schema is not a corrupted record to CSV.
 When it meets a record having fewer tokens than the length of the schema, sets <code>null</code> to extra fields.
 When the record has more tokens than the length of the schema, it drops extra tokens.</li>
       <li><code>DROPMALFORMED</code>: ignores the whole corrupted records.</li>